Seed7

 result

-var matrix: result is matrix.value;
+var matrix: sum is matrix.value;

 local